voormedia/crafty/README.md

 Requirements
 ------------

-Artisan has no requirements other than Ruby (tested with 1.8.7+).
+Crafty has no requirements other than Ruby (tested with 1.8.7+).

 Installation
 ------------

-    gem install artisan
+    gem install crafty

-About Artisan
+About Crafty
 -------------

-Artisan was created by Rolf Timmermans (r.timmermans *at* voormedia.com)
+Crafty was created by Rolf Timmermans (r.timmermans *at* voormedia.com)

 Copyright 2010-2011 Voormedia - [www.voormedia.com](http://www.voormedia.com/)